harness-community/harness-community.github.io/website/blog/2022-10-07-Harness-Platform/getting_start_harness_platform.md

 STO puts scanning directly into your Pipelines to ensure that vulnerabilities are caught and fixed before your products are ever released.

-You can surely have a look in the below video about the introduction as well as demo of STO:
+You can surely have a look in the below video about the introduction as well as a demo of STO:

 <iframe width="640" height="480" src="https://www.youtube.com/embed/dIT8utE_fvU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen > </iframe>